GTekSD/SUASS/interv.md

 6. The identity of the user is established and the user is provided with app access.

 ### Web Application (AppSec) Approach
+Answer:
-Answer:First we need to understand what type of testing is required.It can be a Black Box or Grey Box.
+First we need to understand what type of testing is required.It can be a Black Box or Grey Box.

 For Grey Box we first take walkthrough from client to understand the application and discuss in scope item.